KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/objectpool/README.md

 3|Limitation|Instances contain references to resources which are limited.
 Ensure there is only a limited number of instances active at the same time.

 ## Choice of Pattern
-We want to demonstrate the **Object Pool Pattern** to _manage the reuse of objects when it is either expensive to create and object or there is a limit on the number objects of a particular type that can be created_ (Shalloway-Trott).
+We want to demonstrate the **Object Pool Pattern** to _manage the reuse of objects when it is either expensive to create an object or there is a limit on the number objects of a particular type that can be created_ (Shalloway-Trott).

 ![Test](../../../../../../../doc/patterns/images/object_pool_cn.png)